Zimbra/zm-mailbox/docs/INSTALL-DEV-MAC-UBUNTU-VM.md

 copy/paste working, so I used ftp via an external domain of mine.)
 You should now be able to use `scp` to copy files between your Mac and the VM.

+[ TODO: If you get copy/paste working, please edit this document with instructions. ]

 4. Set up your environment variables (may be different depending on your office location and SSH set up):

 Add the following content to `/home/zimbra/.profile`: